fbelik/ConstructiveTchakaloffRandomizedLeastSquares/README.md

 They are as follows:

 - `nan_prob.pdf` - Number of rules for which the Gramian was not invertible
-- `sigma_abs_med.pdf` - Median relative error between the weights and their reference values
+- `sigma_rel_med.pdf` - Median relative error between the weights and their reference values
 - `sigma_abs_med.pdf` - Median absolute error between the weights and their reference values
 - `pos_prob.pdf` - Probability the intermediate rule has strictly positive weights